|Joseph R. Klett (#47554493)|

 My Find-A-Grave Philosophy

-I believe we are put on this planet to give of ourselves, as we can, to the people around us and the strangers we meet.
+We are put on this planet to give of ourselves, as we can, to the people around us and the strangers we meet.
 In the interest of accuracy and fostering appreciation of our ancestors, we should share information with our kin and the public as much as possible.
 If our ultimate purpose is not to disseminate what we have learned, then we are just navel-gazing.

 Acts of genealogical kindness always come back in kind--one way or another.
 It might not be direct or immediate; but I have found this "pay it forward" principle to be true time and again as a researcher.

-I also believe graves and the memory of our ancestors are sacred things, and foremost the responsibility of family.
+Graves and the memory of our ancestors are sacred things, and foremost the responsibility of family.
 We are commanded to honor our mothers and fathers.
 And it is a blessing for ourselves, as well, when we help others to do this.

 I welcome contact about any of my families, and hope the information I have posted is of help to you.
 I don't post my personal email address publicly.
 If you want to contact me, please leave a public message or join Find A Grave and send a message through the edit function at one of my memorials.
 I will respond as promptly as I can.
 I am always glad to meet new cousins, or reconnect with old ones.